 The Design Brief

-A presentation page should clearly outline the content of the document.
+A presentation page that clearly outline the content of the document.
 This should include the title of the design project, the designer's details, the date, and a simple synopsis or abstract about the contents of the brief.

 This is the main body of the document which details the parameters of the design project.
 Each part of the content should be clearly indicated with concise and well formatted titles.
 It should additionally be well formatted with appropriate headers and footers.